nventive/Chinook.DataLoader/README.md

 > ⚙ Even the recipes we've seen so far (like `SubscribeToData` or `DisposeWithNextLoad`) are built on top of that extensible foundation.

+## Breaking Changes

+Please consult [BREAKING_CHANGES.md](BREAKING_CHANGES.md) for more information about breaking changes and version history.

 ## License

 This project is licensed under the Apache 2.0 license - see the